-A wetland is an ecosystem flooded by water, seasonally or permanently.
+A wetland is an ecosystem flooded by water, seasonally or permanently and India’s has the largest number of Ramsar sites in Asia.
 Ramsar Convention or the Convention on Wetlands, is an intergovernmental treaty for the conservation of wetlands which was established in 1971 by UNESCO and came into force in 1975.
 It provides for national action and international cooperation on the issue of wetland and wise sustainable use of their resources.

 The Pichavaram mangrove is India’s second largest mangrove ecosystems and has littoral and swamp forest habitats.
 Situated between the estuaries of the Vellar and Kollidam rivers it is home to many threatened species, like great white-bellied heron, spoon-billed sandpiper, the endangered spotted greenshank and the vulnerable olive ridley turtle.

 The Pallikaranai wetland is a freshwater marsh in Chennai and is situated adjacent to the Bay of Bengal.
 This heterogenous ecosystem covers a geographical area of 80 square kilometres and supports 337 species of floras and faunas.
 It supports 115 species of birds, 10 species of mammals, 21 species of reptiles, 10 species of amphibians, 46 species of fishes, 9 species of molluscs, 5 species of crustaceans, and 7 species of butterflies.
 There are 114 species of plants including 29 grass species, exotic floating vegetation like water hyacinth and water lettuce,